SandyRodger/JS230_DOM_manipulation_and_browser_events/README.md

 - the terms _event listener_ and _event handler_ are treated interchangeably even though there's a difference:
   - the `addEventListener` method sets up an event listener for a specific type on an element.
 This is the overall system that listens for events.
   - The 2nd argument to the method above is the event handler.

+##### What is the purpose of the addEventListener method?
+How many arguments does it take?
+What is each argument for?
+(LSBot refined)

+`addEventListener()` is a method one calls on a DOM node to register an event handler to respond to an event.
+The event could be a user input such as a `keyUp` event or a browser event such as `DOMContentLoaded`.
+It takes 2 arguments with a third optional argument.
+The method is invoked on the node that will listen for the event.
+The first argument is the type of event to respond to (string).
+The second argument is a callback containing the code that will be triggered by the event.
+The third optional argument is a Boolean that defaults to false which, when set to true means that the callback is invoked during the capturing phase (defaulting to the bubbling phase).

 ### [7	The Event Object](https://launchschool.com/lessons/0e674886/assignments/ecdb4ea9)